How to get Netflix on TV

 offer Offer: No setup fee (was £35)

-It's possible to upgrade the Netflix plan to Premium for an extra £5 per month.
+It's possible to upgrade the Netflix plan to Standard or Premium for an extra £6 or £13 per month respectively.

-All other Virgin Media TV customers can still add Netflix to their plan at the usual prices, through either the 360 TV box or the previous V6 box.
+All existing Virgin Media TV customers can still add Netflix to their plan at the usual prices, through either the 360 TV box, Stream box, or the older V6 box.

-As with Sky above, when included for free in the Biggest TV Bundle and Mega Volt Bundles the minimum term is effectively the same as the bundle itself - 18 months.
+As with Sky above, when included for free the minimum term of the Netflix subscription is effectively the same as the bundle itself - 18 months.
 While customers who add Netflix to their Virgin TV plan separately will have it on a monthly rolling basis.

 Read more in our Virgin Media TV review.